Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 For shorter distances, you can take a tricycle, a sidecar attached to a motorcycle.
 While fun, expect a bumpy ride and wind in your face.

-To ride, tell the driver where you want to go and ask how much it will cost.
 As a foreigner, you’ll probably get quoted higher prices than locals, but at relatively inexpensive prices starting at $1 USD.

-What to Pack for Philippines
+What to Pack for the Philippines

 Three graphic icons of plug, teal backpack, and a phone charging

 ▢ Philippines uses 220V voltage and 60Hz, plug types A, B, and C. You can use the same plug type as the United States, however, note you may need a voltage converter for appliances that usually run on 120V.
-I use a Universal International Adapter.

 Power Bank, for best practice, especially if you’ll be out all day.
+A Philippines Travel Guide essential.

 Reusable handkerchief for the hot weather, and napkins in case toilet paper is not provided in public restrooms.